smaakage85/shapemaker/README.md

 - functions for delivering and integrating the model w/Sagemaker
 - workflows enabling continuous integration/delivery

-`shapemaker` builds on the [Bring Your Own Container (BYOC)](https://towardsdatascience.com/bring-your-own-container-with-amazon-sagemaker-37211d8412f4) Sagemaker functionality for full developer control.
+`shapemaker` builds on the [Bring Your Own Container (BYOC)](https://towardsdatascience.com/bring-your-own-container-with-amazon-sagemaker-37211d8412f4) Sagemaker functionality for **full developer control**.

 `shapemaker` targets *full-stack* data scientists with intermediate knowledge of python, Amazon Sagemaker as well as AWS in general, docker, shell scripting and development of web applications.